WHMIS - Glossary - H-M

 Hazardous ingredient – an ingredient in a mixture that, when evaluated as an individual substance according to the HPR, is classified in a category or subcategory of a health hazard class.

 Hazardous product – a product, mixture, material or substance that meets the criteria to be classified in one or more of the hazard classes of the HPR.

 Hazardous Products Act / Hazardous Products Regulations – The Hazardous Products Regulations (HPR) are Canadian federal regulations enabled by the Hazardous Products Act (HPA).
 They are part of the national Workplace Hazardous Materials Information System (WHMIS 2015), and replace the Controlled Products Regulations (CPR).
-The HPR applies to all suppliers (importers or sellers) in Canada of hazardous products intended for use, handling or storage in Canadian work places.
+The HPR applies to all Canadian suppliers (importers or sellers) of hazardous products intended for use, handling or storage in Canadian workplaces.
 The regulations specify the criteria for classification of hazardous products.
 They also specify what information must be included on labels and Safety Data Sheets (SDSs).

 Health hazards not otherwise classified (HHNOC) – hazardous products classified in this hazard class have a health hazard that is different from any other health hazard addressed in the HPR.
 These hazards must have the characteristic of occurring following acute or repeated exposure and having an adverse effect on the health of a person exposed to it, including an injury, or resulting in the death of that person.
 If a product is classified in this hazard class, the hazard statement on the label and SDS will describe the nature of the hazard.

 Health professional – as defined by the Hazardous Products Regulations, are

 - physicians who are registered and entitled under the laws of a province to practice medicine and who are practicing medicine under those laws in that province; and

 - nurses who are registered or licensed under the laws of a province to practice nursing and who are practicing nursing under those laws in that province.